Skip to main content

 People trust algorithms more than humans.
 Responsible AI means maintaining and enhancing that trust.

 By embedding Responsible AI principles into pricing strategy, companies can achieve a Price Advantage while enhancing consumer trust in the company’s brand.
-This Responsible AI must be transparent, internally and externally, to build confidence in the company’s approach to pricing.
+This Responsible AI must be transparent, fair, and competent to build confidence in the company’s approach to pricing.

 Lastly, Responsible AI must be relevant to the market and environment in which it is being deployed.
-This requires companies to pick the best AI systems which can efficiently and accurately handle the many internal and external data factors and use algorithms that can practically translate these components into market- relevant prices.
+This requires companies to pick the best AI systems which can efficiently and accurately handle the many internal and external predictors and use algorithms that can practically translate these components into market-relevant prices.

 AI-based pricing is here – and here to stay.
-It has proven to be the most efficient and adaptive way of helping companies outperform in their market.
+It has proven to be the most efficient and adaptive way of helping companies outperform in today’s volatile market.
 However, companies need to ensure a responsible use of this powerful technology to reap the long-term benefit from it

 Craig Zawada is the Chief Visionary Officer at PROS.
 A widely published author, Zawada is perhaps best well known for co-authoring The Price Advantage, which has been recognized as one of the most pragmatic books available on pricing strategy.
 Prior to joining PROS, he was a partner and leader in the Marketing and Sales Practice at McKinsey & Company.